orbitalchicken/Roadmap/README.md

 			multi-monitor: caja doesn't always show the desktop on the primary monitor (using a laptop as main/left monitor, and HDMI screen with higher res on the right, it surprisingly ends up showing icons on the right screen)

 		cinnamon 3.0:
+            nemo: restore the ability to select files on the desktop by typing their name provide cinnamon-desktop-environment and cinnamon-core metapackages
 			touchpad: tap actions should reflect click actions
 			multi-monitor: add an option to suspend on lid-close EVEN when external monitors are plugged
 			sound: add an option to switch sound to HDMI when an HDMI output device is plugged